nicholasmcconnell/myEHR/README.md

 MERN Stack Web Application used for keeping track of personal health records.

 ## Description
 This full-stack web application follows the MVC design pattern for users to input and save their personal medical health records in a database (MongoDB).
-In addition to general information, users can add/update medications, conditions, and contact information (doctor, pharmacy, emergency contact) for themself and others.
-The application utilizes several APIs to allow the user to search for their prescription and/or condition and view their descriptions.
+In addition to general information, users can add/update medications, conditions, and contact information (doctor, pharmacy, emergency contact) for themselves and others.
+The application utilizes several APIs allowing users to search for their prescription and/or condition and view their descriptions.

 The user, also known as the caregiver, might not be professionally trained and may not know all of the caree's information in order to effectively communicate with medical professionals.
 The value of this application is that it allows the user to have all necessary information on hand to be able to provide the utmost care for their caree/dependent, and even for themself.